2014 Bahrain Grand Prix: Race

 Jules Bianchi punctured his tyre in a collision with Adrian Sutil.

 Ricciardo caught up to Magnussen while Hülkenberg overtook Bottas for seventh position shortly afterwards.
-Ricciardo moved to the outside of Magnussen on the backstraight and passed him after the McLaren slid while defending eleventh place on lap eleven.
+Ricciardo moved to the outside of Magnussen on the backstraight and passed him after the McLaren slid while defending 11th place on lap eleven.
 Pérez attacked Massa going into the fourth turn and overtook him for third place on the next lap through turns five and six.
 Massa attempted to reclaim the position driving into the turn seven hairpin, but locked his tyres and temporarily bowed out of the battle.
-Both Williams cars – as well as both Ferrari drivers – had to change from a two-stop to a three-stop strategy as a result of high tyre wear.
-Magnussen also converted to a three-stop strategy due to high tyre wear, but teammate Button was able to conserve his tyres well enough to continue with doing just two stops.
-Sutil and Bianchi twice impacted each other at the first turn with the second collision causing Sutil to stop at the corner with a puncture, and debris was littered on the track.
-Bianchi's right-rear tyre was punctured and he went to the pit lane for a replacement wheel, but his car's floor was damaged, causing a loss in downforce which meant he had difficulty driving his car for the remainder of the race.
+Both Williams cars – as well as both Ferrari drivers and Magnussen – had to change from a two-stop to a three-stop strategy as a result of high tyre wear.
+Magnussen's teammate Button, however, was able to conserve his tyres well enough to continue with doing just two stops.
+Sutil and Bianchi twice collided with each other at the first turn with the second collision causing Sutil to stop at the corner with a puncture, and debris was littered on the track.
+Bianchi's right-rear tyre was punctured and he entered the pit lane for a replacement wheel, but his car's floor was damaged, causing a loss in downforce which meant he had difficulty driving his car for the remainder of the race.

 Vettel's DRS stopped working and he was quickly caught by teammate Ricciardo by the 15th lap.
 Ricciardo told his team by radio that the two cars were losing time and Red Bull ordered Vettel to cede sixth place to Ricciardo which he did immediately.
 Hülkenberg made a pit stop on the same lap and overtook Räikkonen and Kvyat on his out-lap shortly afterwards.
 Having saved more fuel, Rosberg had more horsepower available for an attack.
 After using DRS down the pit straight he managed to briefly get past Hamilton by out-braking on the inside into turn one.
 However, Rosberg's late braking forced him slightly wide, and Hamilton switched to the inside to immediately retake the position from Rosberg.
 On the following lap, Rosberg attempted the same move into the first turn again, and this time managed to stay ahead through the turn.
 However, Hamilton managed to come back at his teammate to claim the inside for turn two, with the two coming perilously close to contact as Hamilton cut across to retake first from Rosberg.
 This overtake was critical because as the lead Mercedes car, it meant that Hamilton was called into the pit lane first – diving into the pit lane at the end of the lap to be fitted with the soft compound tyre – while Rosberg would make a pit stop on lap 21 and take on the harder medium tyre.